KaotoIO/kaoto.io/content/docs/add_dsl.md

 If you don't require any FileProcessor, you can leave that property empty.
 The only mandatory implementation detail about the ParseCatalog instance returned by your StepCatalogParser is that the returned ParseCatalog `parse()` function returns a list of Steps.
 You can implement your own ParseCatalog class.

 It may be you are using your own kind of steps, specific for your DSL.

-#### How to define my custom Step

-As described on the [documentation](https://kaotoio.github.io/kaoto-backend/#step), a Step is composed of the following properties:

-* **kind** Kind of step which will help correlate the step with the type of workflow it supports.
-Examples: Steps of kind `kamelet` can be used on Kamelet Bindings.
-Make sure your `Kind` is unique or compatible with the services that use the same `Kind`.
-* **ID** Unique identifier for this step in our whole Kaoto environment.
-* **title** Human-readable title of this step.
-Useful for the frontend.
-* **description** Human-readable description of what this step does.
-This will help users identify what steps they want to use for their use-case.
-* **group** Group that identifies and classifies inside the steps world.
-This can help classify the steps.
-* **icon** Base64 icon image for this step.
-Useful to quickly visually identify steps.
-* **UUID** Volatile UUID to mark the relationship between a viewDefinition and a step.
-Kaoto will fill this property automatically.
-* **name** Used only for Camel Connectors.
-Defines the name of the connector.
-* **type** Type of step: START, MIDDLE, END.
-This helps the most basic validation of steps: validates the position of the step in the general workflow.
-* **parameters** List of configurable parameters for this step following [Schema Validation](https://json-schema.org/draft/2020-12/json-schema-validation.html).